FAQ - Frequently Asked Questions

 Do I need to know how to paddle?

 Required paddling experience varies from trip to trip.
 SUP Express Clinics, Kayak Basics and Intro to Kayak are geared toward people who may have never held a paddle before, though people who have some experience can also benefit from these classes.
 Classes for people who have established a foundation in paddling include River Kayaking Fundamentals, Intro to Whitewater, Capsize Recovery and Rescue, and Bracing and Edge Control to name a few.

 Most of our guided trips are suitable for novices.
 Though for your enjoyment having some basic canoe or kayak knowledge is helpful.
-Our staff members are happy to give pointers and some basic instruction to anyone who needs it, so feel free to ask.
-Some guided trips to require more paddling skills and are noted in the trip description.
+Our staff members will provide pointers and some basic instruction to anyone, so feel free to ask.
+Some guided trips do require more paddling skills and are noted in the trip description.